Democratic Left Party (Turkey): Notable members

-Political view
+Political views

 The term Demokratik Sol (Democratic Left) was created by Bülent Ecevit in his late CHP period with the left of center movement, as a mix of social democracy, social liberalism, democratic socialism, secularism and Kemalism.
 With this term, the party established a link between universal values of the left and national-cultural heritage which makes the ideology "domestic".
 In other words, contemporary social democracy is made compatible with the conditions of Turkey.
 With Democratic Left, Ecevit made up a new synthesis by articulating new dimensions such as democratic socialism and social democracy to the national independence movement or Kemalism.
 The symbol of the white dove (Ak Güvercin) was selected to symbolize the pacifism and social accordance.

-DSP approves of Turkish adhesion to the European Union, although it criticized the content of the European Union Customs Union.
+Under Ecevit, DSP approved of the Turkish adhesion to the European Union, although it criticized the content of the European Union Customs Union.
 During the premiership of Ecevit in 1999, Turkey became a candidate for the EU.
+However, under its current leader Önder Aksakal, it has started to take a more critical approach towards the EU.

 DSP is against the idea of a united Cyprus state.